Duties of a deputy and limits to a deputy's powers

 - Deputies and dementia - frequently asked questions

 - Becoming a deputy - more resources

-When acting as a deputy and making decisions on behalf of another person, you will have specific responsibilities.
-These include a duty to:
+When acting as a deputy and making decisions on behalf of another person, you have a duty to:

-act with due care and skill (duty of care)
+- act with due care and skill (known as ‘duty of care’)

-- not take advantage of the situation of the person with dementia (fiduciary duty)
+- not take advantage of the situation of the person with dementia (known as ‘fiduciary duty’)

 - act in good faith

 - comply with the directions of the Court of Protection.

 If you are a deputy for property and affairs, you also have a duty to:

 - keep the person’s money and property separate from your own, for example by using separate bank accounts.